This page provides answers to Frequently Asked Questions (FAQs) concerning hazard mitigation planning.

 Is the State Mitigation Plan Review Guide in effect now?

-No, the Guide will go into effect on March 6, 2016 for all state mitigation plans submitted to FEMA for review and approval.
-Until then, the current state guidance titled “Multi-Hazard Mitigation Planning Guidance under the Disaster Mitigation Act of 2000” (January 2008) is in effect.
+Yes, the State Guide went into effect on March 6, 2016 for all state mitigation plans submitted to FEMA for review and approval.

-Are States required to include the term “climate change” to receive FEMA-approval?
+Are states and tribal governments required to include the term “climate change” to receive FEMA approval?

 No, the plan does not need to use the term “climate change,” but the plan must include a summary of the probabilities of future hazard events as well as changing future conditions.
 The mitigation planning regulation at Title 44 CFR Part 201 does not prescribe the specific hazards that must be addressed, nor the specific data or methodology to assess risks.
 State risk assessments must provide an overview of the type and location of all natural hazards that can affect the state, including the “probability of future hazard events, using maps where appropriate” [44 CFR §201.4(c)(2)(i)].
-Conducting a risk assessment based on climate change data, the sensitivity of the planning area to climate change impacts, and the ability of your state and communities to adapt to climate change impacts is one way to plan for the probabilities of future hazard events.
+Similarly, tribal governments’ risk assessments must include ‘information on previous occurrences of hazard events and on the probability of future hazard events” [44 CFR §201.7(c)(2)(i)].
+Conducting a risk assessment based on climate change data, the sensitivity of the planning area to climate change impacts, and the ability of states, tribes, and communities to adapt to climate change impacts is one way to plan for the probabilities of future hazard events.